ludwigw/liturgical-calendar/docs/liturgical_logic.md

 ### Why This Matters
 The distinction between Proper N and Trinity N is necessary because the Sunday and weekday lectionary cycles are independent and keyed differently in the data.
 This is why the code must calculate both week numbers, depending on context.

+### Edge Cases
+- **Pre-Lent Weekday vs Sunday Naming:**
+    - The lectionary assigns week-based readings for Pre-Lent weekdays using keys like '5 before Lent', '4 before Lent', ..., '1 before Lent'.
+    - However, Sundays only use '2 before Lent' and '1 before Lent' as week names, because the Pre-Lent season is defined as three Sundays before Lent, but weekday readings extend to five weeks.
+    - The code includes an override to ensure that for the five weeks before Ash Wednesday, weekdays get the correct 'N before Lent' reading key, matching the lectionary data.
+This override only applies for n in 1..5; otherwise, the main logic is used.

 **Example:**
 - In 2024 (Year B, Cycle 1), the Sunday readings will focus on Mark, and weekday readings will follow Cycle 1.